How to Propagate Goeppertia elliptica (Calathea vittata) in 2 Easy Ways

 - Slip the plant out of its pot.
 Thoroughly wash the roots with plenty of water and divide it into several sections.
 Ensure each sections has adequate roots and at least 2-3 stems.

 - Place each division in a jar of plain water or in a propagation station.
-Place the set up in a warm, well-lit spot away from direct sunlight.
-Change the water every 5-7 days.

-- When a good amount of new roots have formed on the sections, transfer the sections into individual pots in moist, quality, rooting soil.
+- When a good amount of new roots have formed on the sections, transfer the sections into individual pots in moist, rooting soil.

-- Position the set up in a warm, well-lit place away from direct sunlight to prevent scorching.
+- Position the set up in a warm, well-lit place away from direct sunlight to avoid scorching.

-- Maintain the soil moist until new growth has emerged and substantial growth has been observed.
+- Keep the soil moist until when new growth emerges and substantial growth is observed.